hsigeman/findZX/README.md

 ***

-## Create configuration files:
+## Using the XYZWfinder workflow

+Once the software are installed (#installation) and verified (#test), you can run XYZWfinder on you own dataset.
+To do so, carefully follow the steps outlined below.

+1. Prepare input data
+2.

-To run XYZWfinder on your own dataset, you need to modify or create new configuration files.
+you need to modify or create new configuration files.
 Use the template configuration files used for running the test dataset (config/config.yml) and edit where approriate.
 The configuration file must include the location of a tabular file containing information about the samples to be analysed (for the example dataset: config/units.tsv).

 **Sample information (config/units.tsv):**